How Digital Signage Works

 The signage player is connected to the internet wirelessly or via an ethernet cable, and to the display screen using the HDMI (or DVI) cable.

-The web-based CMS, which can be accessed from anywhere using a web browser, allows users to upload and/or create content, playlists and templates.
-The content can be organized for playback as per a schedule.
+The web-based CMS can be accessed from anywhere via a web browser.
+It allows users to upload and/or create content, playlists, and screen templates.